 Learn more: What is frequency response?

-The AirPods Pro do a very good job at relaying vocal frequencies through their microphone, so regardless of the pitch of your voice, you shouldn’t have a hard time coming through clearly.
-They also employ a speech-detecting accelerometer that, combined with the beam-forming microphones, effectively reduces background noise, so your voice is clear whether you’re talking inside or on a busy street.
+The AirPods Pro does a very good job of relaying speech through the microphone.
+Regardless of the pitch of your voice, you shouldn’t have a hard time coming through clearly.
+The AirPods Pro also employs a speech-detecting sensor that, combined with the beam-forming microphones, effectively reduces background noise.
+You should come through fine whether you’re talking inside or on a busy street.

-The Bose QuietComfort Earbuds have a decent microphone, too, though its tone is a bit harsher than the AirPods Pro microphone.
+The Bose QuietComfort Earbuds has a decent microphone, too, though its tone is a bit harsher than the AirPods Pro microphone.
 The QuietComfort Earbuds mic also sometimes clips audio, which means slight distortion occurs.
-The microphone does a very good job at rejecting environmental noise, though, so it’s great for talking on the phone, no matter where you are.

 Should you buy the Apple AirPods Pro or the Bose QuietComfort Earbuds?

 If you’re already neck-deep in the Apple ecosystem, you should probably get the AirPods Pro over the Bose QuietComfort Earbuds.
-Switching between listening to music from your MacBook and answering calls on your iPhone will be very easy thanks to the H1 chip, and you’ll receive the benefits of battery optimization, firmware updates, and Spatial Audio.
-If you have an Android phone you’ll still have access to the AirPods Pro superb active noise cancelling, but your access to its features pretty much ends there.
+Switching between listening to music from your MacBook and answering calls on your iPhone will be very easy thanks to the H1 chip.
+Plus, you’ll benefit from battery optimization, firmware updates, and Spatial Audio.
+If you have an Android phone, don’t splurge on the AirPods Pro.